 Do not stop using Ambien suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to avoid withdrawal symptoms when you stop using the medicine.

-Insomnia symptoms may also return after you stop taking Ambien.
-These symptoms may seem to be even worse than before you started taking the medication.
-Call your doctor if you still have worsened insomnia after the first few nights without taking zolpidem.
+Insomnia symptoms may also return after you stop taking Ambien, and may be even worse than before.
+Call your doctor if you still have worsened insomnia for the first few nights after you stop taking this medicine.

 Do not crush, chew, or break an Ambien CR tablet.
 Swallow the pill whole.

 Store at room temperature away from moisture and heat.
 Do not freeze.

 Since Ambien is taken only at bedtime if needed, you are not likely to miss a dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of zolpidem can be fatal, especially when it is taken together with other medications that can cause drowsiness.

 Overdose symptoms may include sleepiness, confusion, shallow breathing, feeling light-headed, fainting, or coma.

 Avoid taking Ambien during travel, such as to sleep on an airplane.
 You may be awakened before the effects of the medicine have worn off.
 Amnesia (forgetfulness) is more common if you do not get a full 7 to 8 hours of sleep after taking Ambien.